 Take a photo of your old home’s meters to confirm your final bill is accurate.

 Take a photo of your new home’s meters to confirm your first bill at your new address is accurate.
+Don’t know where they are?
+Ask the previous owner, tenant or developer, or look under the stairs, in the kitchen or outside the property.

 Find out who the current supplier is.